 These SCFAs have many health benefits.
 They give energy to colon cells, help keep the gut pH balanced, and strengthen the gut barrier.
 All these things help maintain a healthy gut microbiome.

-The Role of Prebiotics in Digestive Wellness
+Prebiotics Benefits for Digestive Wellness

 Prebiotics are important for gut bacteria and digestive health.
 They help good bacteria grow, which leads to a balanced gut microbiome.
 This balance is crucial for good digestion and may also enhance the absorption of calcium.